saurav-sabu/Web-Scraping/README.md

 ## Support

 If you have any questions, encounter issues, or need assistance, you can contact at saurav.sabu9@gmail.com.
 I am here to help you with any inquiries or problems you may have.

+## Disclaimer
+As I wanted to scrape the data from IMDB website.
+I am ensuring that I am not performing any illegal activity using this data.
+I am going to use this data in my project to build some ML model and perform some data analysis.